bgoonz/docs-collection/github/developers/github-marketplace/listing-an-app-on-github-marketplace/setting-pricing-plans-for-your-listing.md

 ---
 title: Setting pricing plans for your listing
-intro: 'When you list your app on {% data variables.product.prodname_marketplace %}, you can choose to provide your app as a free service or sell your app.
-If you plan to sell your app, you can create different pricing plans for different feature tiers.'
+intro: "When you list your app on {% data variables.product.prodname_marketplace %}, you can choose to provide your app as a free service or sell your app.
+If you plan to sell your app, you can create different pricing plans for different feature tiers."
 redirect_from:
   - /apps/adding-integrations/managing-pricing-and-payments-for-a-github-marketplace-listing/setting-a-github-marketplace-listing-s-pricing-plan/
   - /apps/marketplace/managing-pricing-and-payments-for-a-github-marketplace-listing/setting-a-github-marketplace-listing-s-pricing-plan/